peterw-github/Regression_Housing/README.md

 In order to achieve those **improvements**, two immediate things come to mind:

-1. **Eliminating/reducing the multi-collinearity that is still present amongst the categorical features**, which is the main remaining cause of outlier issues.
+1. **Eliminating/reducing the multi-collinearity** that is still present amongst the categorical features, which is the main remaining cause of outlier issues.

-2. **Testing out other models**, such as a **decision tree** or a model ensemble like a **random forest**.
+2. Testing out other models, such as a **decision tree** or a model ensemble like a **random forest**.
 These two models are quite different to linear regression, and don't use gradient descent as a means of improvement, local minima issues could be decreasing the performance of our Linear/Ridge regression models, and a decision tree / random forest, would avoid this specific issue.

 Overall though, I am happy with how Ridge Regression, and the exploratory data analysis went, for a project that spanned a few days.